-Is there a sufficiently profitable Business case at scale (longer term) with realistic Investment and Operational costs (including costs for feedstock, energy, etc.)?
+Is there a sufficiently profitable Business case a (longer term) with realistic Investment and Open costs (including costs for feedstock, energy, etc

-Can we use sustainable Feedstock at the right quality for our CR-process at scale from multiple sources? (no single sources)
+Can we use sustainable Feedstock at the right q for our CR-process at scale from multiple source single sources)

-Is the Technology safe, scaleable (to 100,000 tonnes per year), continuous, robust with stable operation, is there a realistic chance to become a low cost producer?
-Is the plastic-to-plastic yield high enough?
+Is the Technology safe, scaleable (to 100,000 to per year), continuous, robust with stable operat there a realistic chance to become a low cost producer?
+Is the plastic-to-plastic yield high en

-Is there demand for the CR product at current cost and price in the Market with a green premium and acceptable time to market?
+Is there demand for the CR product at current co price in the Market with a green premium and acceptable time to market?